shionhonda/hippocampus-garden/content/blog/deep_learning_2023/index.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Fast Inference from Transformers via Speculative Decoding [Leviathan+, 2023, ICML]<br>Speculative decoding allows autoregressive models to run 2-3x faster.
 A small model samples K tokens fast and a large model decides to accept or reject them.<a href="https://t.co/bcKEWeBxmA">https://t.co/bcKEWeBxmA</a><a href="https://twitter.com/hashtag/NowReading?src=hash&amp;ref_src=twsrc%5Etfw">#NowReading</a> <a href="https://t.co/2QtAXtjNm7">pic.twitter.com/2QtAXtjNm7</a></p>&mdash; Shion Honda (@shion_honda) <a href="https://twitter.com/shion_honda/status/1747519345784148071?ref_src=twsrc%5Etfw">January 17, 2024</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-In LLM-powered applications such as chat bots, it's autoregressive decoding that limits the latency of the application.
+In LLM-powered applications such as chatbots, it's autoregressive decoding that limits the latency of the application.
 If you want to generate $N$ tokens, you need to run the inference $N$ times.
 This is slow.
 What can we do to make it faster without degrading the output quality?

 **Speculative decoding** is a technique that allows autoregressive models to run faster without changing the outputs.
-The idea is to have a smaller (faster but less performant) language model and that samples chunk of tokens fast and the larger LM examines each of them to accept or reject.
-In the image below, each line represents one iteration, where the smaller LM samples $\gamma$ tokens (green) and the larger one rejects (red) and makes correction (blue).
+The idea is to have a smaller (faster but less performant) language model that samples chunks of tokens quickly, and then the larger LM examines each of them to accept or reject.
+In the image below, each line represents one iteration, where the smaller LM samples $\gamma$ tokens (green) and the larger one rejects (red) and makes corrections (blue).

 ![speculative_decoding](leviathan_0.png)

 This is quite intuitive when you think that the difficulty of language modeling is not always the same.
-Sometimes it is very easy (what 3 tokens come after "Tokyo is the capital..."?) and sometimes it is very ambiguous (you don't know what comes after "My favorite food is..."?).
+Sometimes it is very easy (what 3 tokens come after "Tokyo is the capital...?") and sometimes it is very ambiguous (you don't know what comes after "My favorite food is...").

-Once we have a chunk of $\gamma$ tokens ($x_{i+1}$,...,$x_{i+\gamma}$), we calculate the set of likelihoods $p(x_{i+1} | ...,x_i)$,..., $p(x_{i+\gamma} | ...,x_{i+\gamma-1})$ with ther larger LM *in parallel* (no more sequential inference from the large model!).
+Once we have a chunk of $\gamma$ tokens ($x_{i+1}$,...,$x_{i+\gamma}$), we calculate the set of likelihoods $p(x_{i+1} | ...,x_i)$,..., $p(x_{i+\gamma} | ...,x_{i+\gamma-1})$ with the larger LM *in parallel* (no more sequential inference from the large model!).
 Then we check the likelihood one by one to reject unlikely tokens.
-Specifically, for each token, we sample a threadshold $r$ from the uniform distribution $U[0, 1]$ and if the likelihood computed the large model ($p$) is high enough compared to the that by the small model ($q$), that is, $ p / q > r$, we accept the token and look at the next one.
+Specifically, for each token, we sample a threadshold $r$ from the uniform distribution $U[0, 1]$, and if the likelihood computed the large model ($p$) is high enough compared to that by the small model ($q$), that is, if $ p / q > r$, we accept the token and look at the next one.
 Otherwise, we reject the token and the following ones.
-This way, we can sample tokens up to 3 times faster and still ensure the same output.
+This way, we can sample tokens up to 3 times faster and still ensure the same output quality.
 See the figure below to get a sense of why speculative decoding is fast.

 ![trace_diagram](leviathan_1.png)